Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

 ### Migrate store-gateways with downtime

+Before starting this procedure, set up your zones according to [Configure zone aware replication for store-gateways](#configure-zone-aware-replication-for-store-gateways).

 1. Create a new empty YAML file called `migrate.yaml`.

 1. Scale the current store-gateways to 0.